MrUnknownji/quick-load/README.md

 5. The app should now load and run on your device!

+6. You may need to click r key in terminal where QR code is being displayed to render everything properly(This happens due to caching, won't happen in final build)

 ## Troubleshooting

 - If the QR code doesn't scan, make sure your phone's camera is focused on it.